History (HIST-SHU)

 - SB Crse Attr: NYU Shanghai: Humanities Other Introductory Course

-HIST-SHU 157 Abacuses, Astrolabes, and Quipu: A Global History of Mathematics (4 Credits)
+HIST-SHU 157 A Global History of Mathematics (4 Credits)

-This unique interdisciplinary course interrogates the persistent notion that mathematics is fundamentally Western, by exploring the invention and evolution of foundational mathematical concepts within their historical and cultural contexts throughout the world.
-Using hands-on activities to explore historical mathematical challenges, students develop their problem-solving skills, and apply them to practical and theoretical situations.
-By engaging with secondary and primary sources, students simultaneously analyze how diverse scholars interpret the available evidence, as well as the evidence itself.
+This unique interdisciplinary course, which fulfills both the Math and STS Core Curriculum requirements, interrogates the persistent notion that mathematics is fundamentally Western, by exploring the invention and evolution of foundational mathematical concepts within their historical and cultural contexts throughout the world.
+Using hands-on activities to explore historical mathematical challenges, students develop their problem-solving skills, and apply them to practical and theoretical questions.
+For example, how did earlier societies use sticks, stones, or strings with knots to record numerical data and make advanced calculations long before modern calculators and computers?
 An underlying theme is that numbers, mathematics, and computational methods do not simply exist, but are highly related to the cultures in which they were produced, and the accompanying historical circumstances.
-We will conclude the course by considering the global future of mathematics, and whether it is capable of becoming increasingly diverse.\
+We conclude the course by considering the global future of mathematics, and whether it is capable of becoming increasingly diverse.

 Prerequisite: None.